Image by pch.vector on Freepik

 If you aren’t a PPC pro, you can use Amazon’s automatic campaigns in the meantime.
 That’s the fastest way to get started.
 But as you learn more about Amazon Ads, you might want to use manual campaign settings.

-The main benefit of Fulfilled by Amazon (FBA) is that it gives you access to Amazon Prime shoppers.
+The main benefit of Fulfillment by Amazon (FBA) is that it gives you access to Amazon Prime shoppers.
 Plus, Amazon takes care of all the fulfillment and logistics, helping you save more time.

 This is well worth the investment because there are over 112 million Prime members.
 Most Prime members shop for Prime-only products in search, so you’re missing out on a lot of customers without FBA.

 However, FBA isn’t for every dropshipper.
-If you have a high volume of orders and are already established, this could work for you.
+This could work for you if you have a high volume of orders and are already established.

 If you’re unable to do FBA right now, be as competitive with FBA as possible.
 Always offer free shipping so you can appeal to bargain-hunting shoppers.